JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 @code_warntype polynomial(a, x)  # type stable
 @code_warntype polynomial(a, xf) # type unstable
 ```
-We are getting a little ahead of ourselves in this lab, as understanding of these expressions is part of the future [lecture](@ref introspection) and [lab](@ref introspection_lab).
+We are getting a little ahead of ourselves in this lab, as understanding of these expressions is part of the future lecture.
 Anyway the output basically shows what the compiler thinks of each variable in the code, albeit for us in less readable form than the original code.
 The more red the color is of the type info the less sure the inferred type is.
 Our main focus should be on the return type of the function which is just at the start of the code with the keyword `Body`.
 In the first case the return type is an `Int64`, whereas in the second example the compiler is unsure whether the type is `Float64` or `Int64`, marked as the `Union` type of the two.
 Fortunately for us this type instability can be fixed with a single line edit, but we will see later that it is not always the case.

 !!! note "Type stability"
     Having a variable represented as `Union` of multiple types in a functions is a lesser evil than having `Any`, as we can at least enumerate statically the available options of functions to which to dynamically dispatch and in some cases there may be a low penalty.